fraterrisus/dragonwars-crack/doc/Board Data.md

 ### Encounters

-The encounter list uses the same one-byte prefix followed by two-byte pointers, although it's not clear what the single byte is for in this case.
+The encounter list uses the same one-byte prefix followed by two-byte pointers.
+The prefix byte similarly specifies the maximum random encounter that is generated if the game is told to run encounter `0xff`.

 Each encounter is composed of a one-byte prefix and then 1-4 three-byte group specifiers, so an encounter consumes 4-13 bytes.